 |9||Competitive Quad||Four-person shell for instruction and mixed team racing||$9,000|

 |10||Oars for Competitive Quad||Concept II Ultralite Oars||$2,100|

 Adaptive Single – Swift

-“Freedom” is the name of our range of boats that are not designed for conventional Olympic style racing.
-We think it is a very appropriate name as it includes our adaptive, recreational, open water and touring boats, all of which give the rower the freedom to do what they want.
-Swift’s adaptive are built using FISA’s design for adaptive boats, and have been approved by FISA for use in international competition, giving all levels of athletes a great physical workout in a relatively stable environment.
+“Freedom” is the name of Swift’s range of boats that are not designed for conventional Olympic style racing.
+They think it is a very appropriate name as it includes their adaptive, recreational, open water and touring boats, all of which give the rower the freedom to do what they want.
+Swift’s adaptive boats are built using FISA’s design for adaptive boats, and have been approved by FISA for use in international competition, giving all levels of athletes a great physical workout in a relatively stable environment.

 Competitive Single w/pontoons

 Same stable and durable FISA Adaptive competitive design as the Freedom Single, however constructed for two persons, typically an adaptive athlete and coach.

 The Ultralite is Concept2’s standard lightweight – all carbon fiber shafts that are commonly used at all levels of rowing and racing today.
 Over the years Concept2 has refined the construction of this shaft to be as durable as possible.
 Their Big Blade, the Smoothie2 Plain Edge offers less slip than the Big Blade and stays consistently loaded throughout the drive.

 Nielson Kellerman (NK) Stroke Coach